When Is Social Security Income Taxable?

 social security card and 1040 form

-Seniors have had to contend with this possibility since 1984.
+Seniors have contended with the possibility of Social Security taxes since 1984.

 Only part of your Social Security income may be taxable, not all of it.

 Social Security defines your combined income as the sum of your adjusted gross income, any non-taxable interest earned, and 50% of your Social Security benefit income.
-(Your combined income is actually a form of modified adjusted gross income, or MAGI.)2
+If your combined income is above the following thresholds, you will owe tax on a portion of your benefits.

-You may be able to estimate these taxes in advance.
+You may be able to estimate and pay Social Security taxes in advance.

 What can you do if it appears your benefits will be taxed?

-You could explore a few options to try and lessen or avoid the tax hit, but keep in mind that if your combined income is far greater than the $34,000 single filer and $44,000 joint filer thresholds, your chances of averting tax on Social Security income are slim.
-If your combined income is reasonably near the respective upper threshold, though, some moves might help.
+If your combined income is far greater than the $34,000 single filer or $44,000 joint filer threshold, your chances of averting tax on Social Security income are slim.
+On the other hand, if your combined income is near the threshold, there are several strategies you could use to reduce your taxable income.

-You could withdraw more retirement income from Roth accounts.
-Distributions from Roth IRAs and Roth workplace retirement plan accounts are tax-exempt as long as you are age 59½ or older and have held the account for at least five tax years.4
+Another option to reduce your taxable income is to withdraw from Roth accounts rather than Traditional.
+Distributions from Roth IRAs and Roth workplace retirement plan accounts are tax-exempt as long as you are age 59½ or older and have held the account for at least five tax years.

 Will the income limits linked to taxation of Social Security benefits ever be raised?

-Retirees can only hope so, but with more baby boomers becoming eligible for Social Security, the IRS and the Treasury stand to receive greater tax revenue with the current limits in place.
+Retirees can only hope that the income limits for tax on Social Security benefits will be raised in the future.
+However, with more baby boomers becoming eligible for Social Security, the IRS and the Treasury stand to receive greater tax revenue with the current limits in place.

 Trending Articles